 A broken belt in your tire can decimate its stability, leaving your steering wheel trembling in your hands.
-As the tire rotates, the lack of a rigid structure makes it feel off balance, especially if that tire is on one of your drive wheels.
+As the tire rotates, the lack of a rigid structure makes it feel off-balance, especially if that tire is on one of your drive wheels.
 Like the prior cause, you’ll undoubtedly notice the shaking becoming more intense at highway speeds than when you’re cruising around the neighborhood.

 Bad Universal Joints

 Whether your vehicle has CV joints or U-joints, when that part breaks, you’ll feel it in the steering wheel, for sure.
-Without that part behaving like it should, turning the wheels throws off the wheel rotation rate side to side.
+Without that part behaving as it should, turning the wheels throws off the wheel rotation rate side to side.
 Then, the off-tempo wheels send a chattering feeling through the steering wheel as you simply try to move through the bends.

 Warped Brake Rotors

 As your rotors act as a friction point for your brake pads, they get incredibly hot and lose material bit by bit.
 Over time, this can cause the rotors to warp out of round, leaving the pads skipping across their surface.
 Eventually, you’ll feel it in the steering wheel each time you press down on the brake pedal.
 If you don’t deal with it by then, the next thing to go is your stopping power.

 Your vehicle has a series of interconnected suspension parts that keep your vehicle feeling steady as it moves down the road.
 As those parts start to wear, they introduce a bit of slop into the system, allowing vibrations to shimmy through the car.
 The wear continues unabated until you elect to have the worn suspension parts replaced, resulting in shaking not only in the steering wheel but through the seat as well.